Georgia vs. Kentucky NCAA Football Odds, Plays and Insights | October 16, 2021

 Kentucky Stats and Trends

-- In games that Kentucky amasses more than 203.5 yards, the team is 5-1 against the spread and 6-0 overall.
+- In games that Kentucky picks up over 203.5 yards, the team is 5-1 against the spread and 6-0 overall.

-- This season the Wildcats have turned the ball over 12 times, two more than the Bulldogs' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.